-We know or think we know that some personality characteristics might increase you risk for certain disorders.
-To the extent that genetics play a role in mental illness you temperament just might be a factor in developing mental illness.
+We know, or think we know, that some personality characteristics might increase your risk for certain disorders.
+To the extent that genetics play a role in mental illness your temperament just might be a factor in developing mental illness.

 Hyperthymia is one of those possible risk factors.